fzakaria/fzakaria.com/_posts/2024-10-29-bazel-knowledge-what-s-an-interface-jar.md

 We now the equivalent of a header file for Java code.  🙌

+Bazel will use the `ijar` when computing the Action Key hash in lieu of the JAR for the dependencies you may depend on; thus avoiding costly rebuilds when only private information changes within your dependency.

 This is the amazing lesser known tool that makes Bazel super-powered 🦸 for JVM languages.